Undergraduates Celebrate Second Consecutive Virtual Housing Day

 Joining a host of critics, former University President Lawrence H. Summers denounced Harvard’s new sanctions for members of single-gender social organizations as inconsistent with values of free association and academic freedom.

-final clubs from holding leadership positions at in recognized groups and receiving College endorsement for top fellowships, beginning with the Class of 2021.
+The sanctions, announced earlier this month, will bar members of single-gender social organizations such as fraternities, sororities, and final clubs from holding leadership positions at in recognized groups and receiving College endorsement for top fellowships, beginning with the Class of 2021.

 In an interview with The Crimson, Summers, who is a University Professor, criticized the change, arguing that the University should not legislate the views and values of its students, even as he acknowledged a personal distaste with final clubs.

 “If I had a child at Harvard, I would strongly discourage my child from being a member of a final club,” Summers said.
 “That said, I think the freedom of association is a profoundly important value and I think the idea that we would condition fellowship letters or the opportunity to be elected by one’s peers as captain of a football team on agreement with certain values is inconsistent with the central values of an academic institution.”

 Summers is neither the first to make similar arguments against the new sanctions, nor the first former administrator to challenge them.
 In a private letter to Dean of the College Rakesh Khurana, former Dean of the College Harry R. Lewis ’68 wrote that sanctions may engender “a College culture of fear and anxiety about nonconformity.”